nightscout/nightscout.github.io/docs/index.md

 [T1Pal](https://t1pal.com) directly supports the sustainability of the Nightscout Project.
 The monthly subscription for T1Pal is $11.99 USD/month.

 The T1Pal hosting service has been developed by **Ben West**, a member of the original CGM in the Cloud team and an original lead core developer for the Nightscout Project.
 Database and server administration is automated and managed automatically as part of the service.
 Contact T1Pal support to request specific features or versions.

-File a support ticket by emailing ***support*** at ***t1pal.com***, or select "Get Support" from [My Account](https://www.t1pal.com/account/).
+If you need help with T1Pal, please file a support ticket by emailing ***support*** at ***t1pal.com***, or select "Get Support" from [My Account](https://www.t1pal.com/account/).

 ### NS10BE